-The reason we can be justified in saying this with such certainty is that of all the "ways of thinking" that the young Makiguchi studied and mastered following his admission to the Hokkaido Normal School, (our knowledge of which we have no choice but to base on the scant mention he gave to the subject in his works of later years), those which appealed to him most strongly were the developmental education theories of Pestalozzi and Johonnot, and it is obvious that Makiguchi did not agree in the slightest with the military-style training methods used at the school or the nationalist doctrines that the school authorities tried their best to inculcate in the students.
-Arinori Mori's ideas on education were in one respect based on American-style progressive rationalist theories, and Mori did not demand that normal school education be composed entirely of the gung-ho militarist or nationalist teachings generally associated with the period, however following Mori's assassination the education authorities opted for this latter route exclusively, and the dormitories of normal schools took on the aspect of military barracks.
-The young Makiguchi was one of those forced to live in these barrack-like conditions, and we may safely assume he was punished heavily by the older students with little justification.
-This is a time of his life however that he never mentioned, even in his final years.
+The reason we can be justified in saying this with such certainty is that of all the ways of thinking that the young Makiguchi studied and mastered following his admission to the Hokkaido Normal School (our knowledge of which we have no choice but to base on the scant mention he gave to the subject in his works of later years), those which appealed to him most strongly were the developmental education theories of Pestalozzi and Johonnot, and it is obvious that Makiguchi did not agree in the slightest with the military-style training methods used at the school or the nationalist doctrines that the school authorities tried their best to inculcate in the students.

+Arinori Mori's ideas on education were in one respect based on American-style progressive rationalist theories, and Mori did not demand that normal school education be composed entirely of the gung-ho militarist or nationalist teachings generally associated with the period, but following Mori's assassination [in 1889] the education authorities opted for this latter route exclusively, and the dormitories of normal schools took on the aspect of military barracks.
+The young Makiguchi was one of those forced to live in these barrack-like conditions, and we may safely assume he was subjected to the unreasonable private sanctions of older students.
+This is a time of his life, however, that he never mentioned, even in his final years.
 No doubt he had some unpleasant memories of this period.

-In his works published in later years incidentally, it is themes such as "development", "reason" "education as economy" and "happiness as the goal of education", the main themes of Johonnot's work "Principles and practice of teaching", which he learned from his textbooks at the normal school (i.e. during classes) that are played out over and over in a symphony of ideas.
-In other words, while most normal school graduates learned and took to heart only the three essentials of "obedience, friendship and respect for authority" instilled by militarist training, our young Tsunesaburo Makiguchi learned something completely different - the principles of "development", "reason", "economy" and "happiness".
+In his works published in later years, incidentally, it is themes such as development, reason, education as economy and happiness as the goal of education, the main themes of Johonnot's Principles and Practice of Teaching, which he learned from his textbooks at the normal school (i.e. during classes) that are played out over and over in a symphony of ideas.
+In other words, while most normal school graduates learned and took to heart only the three essentials of "obedience, friendship and respect for authority" instilled by militarist training, the young Tsunesaburo Makiguchi (he changed his name from Choshichi to Tsunesaburo in 1893 aged 22) learned something completely different-the principles of development, reason, economy and happiness.
 Among all his classmates (in fact among all the graduates) he was the one student who picked up a totally different variety of knowledge at the Hokkaido Normal School.

-In saying that Makiguchi picked up something completely different however, what he in fact gained was the realization of a faithful and accurate transfer of the progressive and enlightened rationalist thought found in the ideas of Arinori Mori.
-If all graduates of the normal school were to have sufficient ability for dispassionate introspection, observe correctly what they saw, and use ideas without being tempted by the possibilities of worldly advancement, they should really have learned the same things that Makiguchi did.
-Instead they paid attention only to the military-style training, the "three essentials" instilled by that training, and the philosophy of going with the flow in order to get on in life.
-This resulted in an enormous gulf between Makiguchi and his normal school peers in later years.
-From the perspective of the vast majority of more worldly normal school graduates of the time, Makiguchi no doubt appeared an eccentric, a person with an odd tendency to think and behave in the opposite way to the thoughts, needs and desires of ordinary people.
+In saying that Makiguchi picked up something completely different, however, what he in fact gained was a faithful and accurate assimilation of the progressive, rationalist aspects contained within the ideas of Arinori Mori.
+Had all the graduates of the normal school been blessed with sufficient ability for dispassionate introspection, a capacity for accurate observation, and a way of thinking that remained unmoved by a vulgar desire for worldly advancement, they would no doubt have learned the same things that Makiguchi did.
+Instead they paid attention only to the military-style training, the "three essentials" instilled by that training, and the philosophy of conforming in order to get on in the world.
+As a result, there was an enormous gulf between Makiguchi and his normal school peers in later years.
+From the perspective of the vast majority of more worldly normal school graduates of the time, Makiguchi no doubt appeared an eccentric, a person with the perverse habit of thinking and behaving in a manner directly opposite to "regular" people.